Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: An accurate computation of

 where $\theta_1 = \ln(2)/6+2\,d_0\approx 0.155$, $\theta_2 = (1+24\, d_0 + 2\ln(2))/72\approx 0.040$, and $\theta_3 = (-12\, d_0 - 144 \, d_0^2 + 288\, c_0 - \ln(2)- 24\, d_0 \ln(2)- \ln(2)^2 )/72 \approx 2.399$.
 This expression refines a previous calculation found in \cite{Bianchi:2024qyp}.

-It is important to remark that a dependence on $\beta/\alpha$ enters only as a sub-leading correction at order $\order{N_\odot^{-3}}$.
+It is important to remark that a dependence on $\beta/\alpha$ enters only as a subleading correction at order $\order{N_\odot^{-3}}$.
 Consequently, we drop the $\odot$ label and use $N_\ast$, with the associated pivot $k_\ast = a_\ast H_\ast$, to facilitate the comparison with observations and other works in the literature.
+Note also that $N_\ast$ corresponds to the number of e-foldings in the Jordan frame, while in the literature it is usually reported as $N_\ast^{(E)}$, i.e., the number of e-foldings in the Einstein frame.
+Both quantities are related via Eq. \eqref{eq:Jordan-Einstein}.